 - Horizontal Gaze Nystagmus Test: The officer will ask you to look at a small object and track it with your eyes as they move it back and forth.
 When looking at a significant peripheral angle, the officer will look for whether your eyes have a pronounced jerking motion.

 A prescription is not a permission slip to drive while impaired due to your medication.
 You can still be convicted of a drug-related DUI for a valid prescription.
 That being said, it is not easy for a prosecutor to prove.
 We will strive to prove your medication did not impair you and win a dismissal or acquittal.

 Do I have to perform a field sobriety test?

 No, Florida law does not require you to submit to any field sobriety tests.
 You can refuse without fear of any civil or criminal penalties.
 Refusing to perform any field sobriety limits the evidence the police can gain to use against you.
 Do not assume you will be convicted if you submit to a field sobriety test.
 These tests are unreliable, and we have experience actively fighting against field sobriety test results in court.

 Under implied consent, you cannot refuse a breath test without penalty.
 In fact, refusing after a DUI arrest can lead to harsher criminal penalties.
 A second-time refusal can be charged as a separate misdemeanor offense.
 You can face a driver’s license suspension if you are asked to submit to a warrantless blood test.
 However, you cannot face criminal penalties.

 Contact a Drug DUI Attorney Today

 You never have to face DUI charges alone, whether you are accused of being impaired by drugs, alcohol, or both.
 There are many ways to defend against a DUI charge, even if you tested positive for a controlled substance, prescription medication, or OTC drug.
-Let Brett Metcalf, Criminal Defense Attorney, P.A. fight for you.
+Let Metcalf Falls, Criminal Defense Attorneys, P.A. fight for you.